-The LU factorization implements a Markowitz-type search for a pivot that locally minimizes the fill-in subject to a threshold pivoting stability criterion.
-The default option is to use threshold partial pivoting.
-The options LU rook pivoting and LU complete pivoting are more expensive than partial pivoting but are more stable and better at revealing rank.
+The LUSOL factorization implements a Markowitz-type search for pivots that locally minimize the fill-in subject to a threshold pivoting stability criterion.
+The rook and complete pivoting options are more expensive than partial pivoting but are more stable and better at revealing rank, as long as the LU factor tolerance is not too large (say $t_1 < 2.0$).